You are at: Home - > Tributes -> John G. Rempel

 Classes were held Monday through Friday.
 Saturday however, was work day.
 The boys had to chop a week's supply of wood for the kitchen.
 We girls cleaned the classrooms.
 My diary includes the mention of a butcherr-bee on one of those Saturdays.
 Half of the pig was for the Bible School, the other half was for Mr. Rempel.

 Mr. Rempel's understanding of human nature, his tact in dealing with unhappy situations, and his discretion and diplomacy in the solution, made us respect him immensely.
 During my second year a new teacher, young, inexperienced, unattached, and nervous, and our class of mature students found themselves uncomfortably incompatible.
-Aware of our disinterest in what he was teaching, eh changed the course three times in a short while.
+Aware of our disinterest in what he was teaching, he changed the course three times in a short while.
 The inevitable happened.
 He forgot to erase his notes on the blackboard.
 When Mr. Rempel walked into the classroom he stood still, looked at the blackboard, gave us a questioning look, and asked, "Was ist denn dieses?"
 (What is the meaning of this?)
 Silence; we said nothing.
 The class proceded as usual.

 Whether appointed or not, I do not remember, but the next day found me explaining to Mr. Rempel what had transpired.
 He heard me never interrupting to ask questions.
 He did not say much.
 He commented, "Er ist etwas verrutscht."
 What did he mean?
 He explained, when a person sits on the end of a bench he may be in danger of tipping over.
 The new teacher, in other words, was still a bit too unsure of himself.
 It was said kindly.
 We did not see our new teacher in class again.